Tarek-Elzoghby/tarek-learning-repo/README.md

 ## 🌱 Current Focus
 - Computer Science fundamentals (problem solving, algorithms, data structures)
-- Python and other programming languages (C, JavaScript, etc.)
+- Python and other programming languages
 - Git & GitHub workflow
-- Data entry, research, and spreadsheet automation (Excel / Google Sheets)
+- Data entry, research, and spreadsheet automation
 - Small automation projects and scripts for everyday tasks

 ---

 ## 📂 Structure

 The repository is organized by topic, with each folder containing exercises, problem sets, or small projects:

 tarek-learning-repo/
 │
 ├── Python/
+│ ├── Small-Scripts/ <- single-file practice programs
+│ ├── Guessing_Game/ <- first playable mini-game
+│ └── README.md <- overview of Python learning folder
+│
 └── README.md

 *(Folders will grow as I add more exercises, problem sets, and projects.)*

+---

+## 📝 What’s Inside the Python Folder?

+- **Small-Scripts/**
+  Contains 8+ single-file scripts built for learning and practicing Python fundamentals.
+  Examples: text formatting, fuel level converter, grocery list counter, date converter, menu system, etc.

+- **Guessing_Game/**
+  A fun console game where the user guesses a randomly generated number, with hints until they get it right.
+  This is the first fully playable program in the repo.

 ---